Making a six-figure income can be a serious game-changer for your family, your finances, and your future financial health.

 Alternative investments are anything outside stocks, bonds, or cash.
 Technically, yes real estate is an alternative investment but it’s such an important option that I separated it above.

 However, most alternative investments aren’t going to pay you monthly dividends or income.
 But, the returns yearly can be considered part of your yearly income.

 Note: If you don’t have much money to get started investing, that’s okay!
 You still have options to get started and start earning passively.
 Check out and consider using apps like Acorns or Stash, that allow you to invest in fractional shares or even invest spare change from your purchases.

 Earning a six-figure income can have major benefits for your life and future.
 But if you want to build wealth and happiness, you have to find a balance in your life.

 Many people have built wealth on much less income, so it’s more about your personal lifestyle and where and how you live.

 But if you have the right mindset and have specific goals for yourself, making $100,000+ each year can do wonders for your finances.
 You can even find ways to reduce your taxes if you get into the mid-six-figures or higher (in case you were concerned there).

 The important thing to remember is it does not just have to generate just from one outlet.
-Your career might be the biggest earner, but you can get to a six figure income with a combo of your full-time job, side hustles, and investments.Are you generating a six-figure income yet?
+Your career might be the biggest earner, but you can get to a six-figure income with a combo of your full-time job, side hustles, and investments.Are you generating a six-figure income yet?
 If so, how did you get there and what tips do you have for others?
 What’s something you learned when making that much money?
 Let me know in the comments below!